holdingcircles/telegeram-weather-bot/README.md

 # Telegeram Weather Bot
-A Telegram Weather Bot, displays the weather.
+A Telegram Weather Bot, it displays the weather.
-Get your api from http://openweathermap.org
+/n Get your api from http://openweathermap.org